AlexAlexandrou/chat-app/README.md

 ## K8s config
 `/k8s`

-This is where all the k8s are stored.
-These are needed for the k8s to run the server
+The configurations needed to set up the K8s side of things are stored here.
+These are needed for the k8s to run the server.

 ## Run locally/Demo
 You can follow the instructions in  [minikube_demo.md](./minikube_demo.md) to run this locally with Minikube.